 Modifications to the project (e.g. concerning activities, time schedule or budget) that have been approved by the project’s Steering Group and MA/JTS can be carried out without amending the agreement.

+No representation, partnership or agency

+The LP and PPs shall not be entitled to act or to make legally binding declarations on behalf of any other Party.
+Nothing in this agreement shall be deemed to constitute a joint venture, agency, partnership, interest grouping or any other kind of formal business grouping or entity between the LP and PPs.

 Legal Address of the LP/PPs

 Any change of legal address by the PPs as indicated in the AF shall be notified to the LP by registered mail without any delay but at the latest within 15 days following the change of address.
 The LP in turn will without delay inform the JTS